r23/MyOOS/wordpress/wp-content/plugins/sketch/readme.txt

 2. Draw and write freely on a canvas.

 == Changelog ==

+= 1.1.0 - 2nd October 2022 =
+* Updated to reflect compatibility with WordPess 6.0.
+* Added toolbar control for uploading an image to the media library generated from the sketch drawing.

 = 1.0.10 - 14th July 2021 =
 * Prevent default pointer behavior on move, which could cause unintended window scrolling with some devices and browsers.